amososwom/cli-application/README.md

 ## Support and Contact Details

-Incase of any query, need for collaboration or issues with this code, feel free to reach me at
+In case of any query, need for collaboration, or issues with this code, feel free to reach me at
 <amososwom162@gmail.com>

 ### License